DustInTheDark/tooltally-scrapers/README.md

 - `GET /products/<id>` – Return vendor prices and buy links for a product.
 - `GET /categories` – List all available categories.

-Set the `TOOLTALLY_DB` environment variable to point to a different SQLite database file if required.
+Set `SQLALCHEMY_DATABASE_URI` to point to a different SQLite database file if required.

 ## Notes